Clustel/RP2040/README.md

 # Mocon
-A dev boards with an upgraded LDO compared to other traditional devboards, which will allow for using devices that need higher current draw.
+A dev board with an upgraded LDO compared to other traditional devboards, which will allow for using devices that need higher current draw.

 I made this to allow for easier prototyping as it gives extra breathing space when prototyping with many components connected at once to a dev board.

 # Features
 	RP2040 chip